GSA/federal-website-index/process/index-creation.md

 4) Normalize the columns so that the data can be stacked on each other

+5) Use Find/Replace to remove the `Federal - ` from the Branch column on the `federal_domains` sheet

-5) Combine all of the URLs
+6) Combine all of the URLs

-6) Dedup the URLs
+7) Dedup the URLs

-7) Remove URLs that begin with certain strings that are on our ignore list (e.g. `staging.`)
+8) Remove URLs that begin with certain strings that are on our ignore list (e.g. `staging.`)

-8) Add in the override list
+9) Add in the override list

-7) Filter for Federal domains
+10) Filter for Federal domains

-8) Add corresponding base domain, agency, agency code, office, and bureau code
+11) Add corresponding base domain, agency, agency code, office, and bureau code

-9) Export as a CSV and [host here](https://raw.githubusercontent.com/GSA/data/master/dotgov-websites/site-scanning/current-federal-subdomains.csv) for the use of the Site Scanning tool
+12) Export as a CSV and [host here](https://raw.githubusercontent.com/GSA/data/master/dotgov-websites/site-scanning/current-federal-subdomains.csv) for the use of the Site Scanning tool

-10) Note that the Site Scanning system then needs to be prompted to ingest the new list.
+13) Note that the Site Scanning system then needs to be prompted to ingest the new list.